-Overall, it's easy to permanently delete unwanted files on your Mac.
-The first two methods will empty all the files in the Trash, while the last method will shred only the files you choose.
+Overall, it's easy to permanently delete unwanted files and folders on your Mac.
+The first two methods will empty all the files in the Trash, while the last two methods will shred only the files you choose.
 Just choose the most suitable way according to your needs.

 By the way, BuhoCleaner is a trustworthy Mac cleanup software with many useful cleanup tools built in.
 Don't forget to try it if you want to reclaim more free storage space.

 How Can I Permanently Delete All Files from a Flash Drive on Mac?

 - Click on your external flash drive in the left sidebar.

 - Click the Erase tab, name and format your drive, and click on Erase.
 All data and files in your flash drive will be wiped out.

 Can I Delete Files That Are in Use on Mac?

 Unfortunately, you can't delete files that are in use.
 Because these files may be vital to your system, deleting them may damage your system.
 If you are sure that the file you want to get rid of is not a system file or a critical file for an app, you can quit the program occupying the file through Activity Monitor first and then delete it.

 How Can I Delete Locked Files on Mac?